winesapOS/winesapOS/UPGRADES.md

 - Change Internet connection check to have a progress bar.
 - Add Distrobox for managing containers.
 - Add support for the GFS2 file system.
+- Add support for the CephFS file system.

 ## 3.3.0 to 3.4.0